HCIML/hciml.github.io/_posts/2019-01-23-Restricted_Boltzmann_Machine.md

 $$

 with \\( a \\) being the biases for the hidden units.
-Training is done via **back-propagation**, i.e. the parameters \\( (b$, $w) \\) are trained in unsupervised manner by comparing the reconstruction, starting with the output neural activations and going backwards in the parametric model, with the initial signal and adjusting the parameters when the \textit{Kullback-Leibler Divergence} between both is large.
+Training is done via **back-propagation**, i.e. the parameters \\( (b, w) \\) are trained in unsupervised manner by comparing the reconstruction, starting with the output neural activations and going backwards in the parametric model, with the initial signal and adjusting the parameters when the **Kullback-Leibler Divergence** between both is large.

 The free energy is: